 Codes Of Conduct & Terms and Conditions

-The main aim of the Australian Football Skool is not only to develop quality footballers but more importantly quality people with values and morals that will be used in their future lives and careers, whatever they maybe.
+The main aim of the Australian Football Skool is not only to help develop quality footballers but more importantly quality people with values and morals that will be used in their future lives and careers, whatever that may be.

 In order to achieve this goal, we need to maintain the ideal environment so the young boys and girls learn valuable lessons for life.

-Respect should always be present on and off the football field, respect for the referees, for the coaches, for the opposition, for the supporters and for their own teammates.
+Respect should always be present on and off the football field, respect for the referees, for the coaches, for the opposition, for the supporters, for their own teammates and for the facilities they use.

 Our common goal is to educate and further equip the young boys and girls with the skills and the right attitudes that will help them achieve their goals in the future.